shows "Nette Application" panel in Tracy BlueScreen?

 latte:

-# registration of user Latte tags
+# registration of custom Latte tags

 macros: